Suhail-Ahmed7/AI-Powered-Code-Reviewer/README.md

-# 🎯 AI Code Reviewer — Review Smarter, Not Harder!🤖💡
+# 🎯AI Code Reviewer — Review Smarter, Not Harder!🤖💡

 Say goodbye to hours of code reviews!
 **AI Code Reviewer** is a powerful tool that uses Google Gemini 🤖 to give instant, professional feedback on your code.
 Supports multiple languages, clean UI, dark/light mode, and full history tracking! 🎯